Quick answer

 What Is an Ideal Customer Profile?

-An ideal customer profile (ICP) is a description of the type of company that is the best fit for your product — the accounts most likely to buy, succeed, and renew.
-If you're asking what an ideal customer profile is: it's the firmographic and behavioral criteria that define your target accounts for SDRs, BDRs, and marketing.
+An ideal customer profile (ICP) is a description of the type of company that's the best fit for your product, the accounts most likely to buy, succeed, and renew.
+ICPs combine firmographic and behavioral criteria so SDRs, BDRs, and marketing target the same accounts.

 Ideal Customer Profile Definition